 - Turquoiser

 The event typically features a beer garden for adults, plus food trucks and several activity booths.
-Last year there were representatives from the Blue Heron Nature Reserve, Chilliwack Military Museum, Chilliwack Search & Rescue, and the City of Chilliwack.
+In previous years, there were representatives from the Blue Heron Nature Reserve, Chilliwack Military Museum, Chilliwack Search & Rescue, and the City of Chilliwack.
 People in the park were able to learn about wildlife, check out military equipment and tour the inside of fire trucks.
-2025 details were likely similar, but with exact details to be confirmed.
+2026 details will likely be similar, but with exact details to be confirmed.

 There was also a Kids Zone at last year’s event.
 It featured face painting and balloon twisting stations, a photo booth, parkour course, arts and crafts, and more.
 Various princesses made appearances and there were also yoga opportunities.
-Again, 2025 details were likely about the same, but with exact details to be confirmed.
+Again, 2026 details are likely to be the same, but with exact details to be confirmed.

 Other Information

-Visit the City of Chilliwack‘s website for more information about the event.
+Visit the greatervanfoodtruckfest.com website for more information about the event.

 See our Canada Day Events in Metro Vancouver article to learn about July 1st celebrations.